klho/hypoct/doc/intro.rst

 We have already discussed the tree construction process above.
 Briefly, to review, it consists of recursively subdividing nodes following a top-down sweep, alternately deciding which nodes to divide and then which points within those nodes to hold from further subdivision.

 Finding neighbors similarly involves a top-down sweep.
 We first initialize the neighbors at the top two levels as a base case, then at each lower level search for the neighbors of each node among the children of its parent's neighbors.
 This hence nests the neighbor search hierarchically and results in good performance.

+For points, the neighbors of a given node consist of:

+- All nodes at the same level immediately adjoining it.

+- All non-empty nodes at a higher level (parent or coarser) immediately adjoining it.

-Here, the neighbors of a given node are defined to consist of:
+For elements, the neighbors of a given node consist of:

-- All nodes at the same level whose 'halo' extensions are separated from the extension of the given node by less than the size of the given node's extension.
+- All nodes at the same level whose halo extensions are separated from its own extension by less than its extension's size.

-- All non-empty nodes at a higher level (parent or coarser) whose extensions are separated from the extension of the given node by less than the size of the given node's extension.
+- All non-empty nodes at a higher level (parent or coarser) whose halo extensions are separated its own extension by less than its extension's size.

-In the event that we work only with points and not elements, this reduces simply to:
+Finally, for sparse elements, the neighbors consist of:

-- All nodes at the same level immediately adjoining the given node.
+- All nodes at the same level immediately adjoining it.

-- All non-empty nodes at a higher level (parent or coarser) immediately adjoining the given node.
+- All non-empty nodes at a higher level (parent or coarser) whose halo extensions overlap with its own extension.

-A node is not considered its own neighbor.
+In all cases, a node is not considered its own neighbor.

 For FMM codes, it is also useful to have access to the interaction list of a node, which consists of: